 There are affiliate links in this post.
 I only link to things I have used and recommend.
 All opinions are my own.
-Thank you for understanding and supporting me.
+Thank you for understanding.

 I’m a frugal sewist and I often give ideas for sewing and saving money.
 But with every hobby comes tools that you have to buy.
 I actually don’t have a fully decked out sewing room which I’m happy with, but I do have some items that I can’t sew without.
 These are my top twelve sewing products that I can’t sew without!
 What are your favorite sewing products?

 1. Glass head pins* and sewing clips* – I’ve been using glass head pins for a couple of years, and I love them.
 They are small and thin so they don’t ruin fabric, and they don’t melt if you pin and press.
 I just started using sewing clips, and I like them so far.
 They take some getting used to, but I think I sew faster when I use them instead of pins.